The Three Elements of a Master’s Dissertation

+The Three Elements of a Master’s Dissertation.
 This blog backs up the recent blog on the Quality Assurance Agency QAA requirements for Master’s level study.
-However, this time I’m approaching the topic from a research project supervisors point of view, to look at the three essential elements of a dissertation.
+However, this time I’m approaching the topic from a research project supervisors point of view.
+I will look at the three essential elements of a dissertation.
 This is what supervisors should be looking for when marking your thesis!

 Here is a short video clip on the subject.